What Happens If You Don't Have a Fire Risk Assessment for Your HMO?

 Under Article 32 of the RRO 2005, prosecution can result in an unlimited fine in the Crown Court and up to two years in prison.
 These are not theoretical maximums — they are applied in real cases.

 The Sheffield case above is one example.
 A Harrow landlord was also prosecuted after fire safety failings at an HMO, resulting in a substantial fine.
-Courts take into account the number of occupants put at risk, the nature of the failings, and whether warnings were ignored before the prosecution was brought.
+Courts take into account the number of occupants put at risk, the nature of the failings, and whether warnings were ignored before prosecution was brought.

 5. Rent Repayment Orders

 Under the Housing and Planning Act 2016, both tenants and local authorities can apply to the First-tier Tribunal for a Rent Repayment Order (RRO) — a legal order requiring the landlord to repay up to 12 months of rent received during a period of non-compliance.
-The trigger includes operating an unlicensed HMO, but also breaching other housing legislation that local authorities choose to pursue.
+The trigger includes operating an unlicensed HMO, but also other housing legislation breaches that local authorities choose to pursue.

 For a four-bedroom HMO in a mid-sized city charging £600 per room, 12 months of rent across all tenants is over £28,000.
 There is no upper cap that protects the landlord — the tribunal decides the amount based on conduct and circumstances.